EmilRamsvik/Digital-Garden/docs/Food/Kitchen.md

 ### Washing Machine
 I think having a dishwashing machine is critical, not only do you not have to care about doing the dishes, it also functions as a storage room for dirty dishes.
 Some things I have learned about using the dishwashing properly.
 - Having a dishwasher ready for dirty dishes is important.
-- Clean your filters regularly
+- Clean your filters regularly.
 - You don't have to use that much detergent, and also the cheapest option is more than okay.
 - Have some detergent in the prewashing cycle, to help clean.
 - If you have any problems, check if anything is blocking the rotating spinning water hoses.